 The Department of Humanities and Social Sciences was founded in 1958.
-At present, the Department has seven disciplines, namely, Philosophy, English Literature, History, Linguistics, Psychology, Sanskrit and Sociology., the MA+PhD (Dual Degree) Programme in Philosophy is among other programmes run by the Department, besides the Ph.D programme in the above-mentioned seven disciplines.
+The Department has seven disciplines: Philosophy, English Literature, History, Linguistics, Psychology, Sanskrit and Sociology.
+The MA+PhD (Dual Degree) Programme in Philosophy is among other programmes run by the Department, besides the PhD programme in the above-mentioned seven disciplines.
 The MA+PhD (Dual Degree) Programme in Philosophy is a well-received Programme in Graduate studies in the discipline of Philosophy.
-At present the Programme has over 45 students with more than 1/3 of them working towards their PhD in Philosophy.
+Currently, the Programme has over 45 students, with more than 1/3 of them working towards their PhD in Philosophy.

-The Programme being housed within the Department of Humanities and Social Sciences provides the students with an exposure to other disciplines and disciplinary approaches making them sensitive to multi and inter disciplinary approaches of themes.
+The Programme is housed within the Department of Humanities and Social Sciences.
+It provides the students with exposure to other disciplines and disciplinary approaches, making them sensitive to multi and inter-disciplinary approaches to themes.